minprog/programmeren-1/problems/caffeine/index.md

 **Before you start coding, write some pseudocode to design your approach.
 Read this section, peruse the examples below, and then follow the instructions in the Getting Started section.**

-Implement, in a file called `caffeine.c` in a `~/problems/caffeine` directory, a program that first asks the user how much caffeine is required and then prints the list of drinks to take, and the total number of drinks that is in the list.
+Implement, in a file called `caffeine.c`, a program that first asks the user how much caffeine is required and then prints the list of drinks to take, and the total number of drinks that is in the list.

 - Use `get_float` to get the user's input and `printf` to output your answer.